 Several times a year we host house guests, and sometimes lots of them.
-Our immediate family numbers 26 (for now), so holidays and special events mean guests from out of state for several days at a time.
+Our immediate family numbers 26 (at the time of this writing), so holidays and special events mean guests from out of state for several days at a time.
 The bedrooms in our current home already have full-time occupants, so making room for guests sometimes resembles a jigsaw puzzle.
 We lay out all the pieces and figure out where the guests can fit!
 Getting ready for houseguests can be a challenge, but with some creativity and flexibility, hospitality and love overcome all.

 Do as much ahead of time as possible.
 Once people start arriving, it’s harder to focus on preparation.
 Besides, you want to be present in the moment and enjoy the time with them.

 Stock up on paper goods and other supplies.
 When it’s “just us” we use regular plates, silverware and glasses, but a house full of guests calls for plenty of paper plates, cups, and bowls (and plastic silverware).
 Other things to check on and stock up on: toilet paper, paper towels, trash bags, tissues, diaper wipers and diapers if needed, a few extra toothbrushes and toothpaste, plenty of shampoo, detergent and anything else that gets used up quickly.